dennyzhang/challenges-cloudformation-jenkins/README.md

 # Follow Up
 - **Principle**: 1.
 Fully automated.
 2. Improve availability
-- TODO: How to verify deployment quickly: use docker
-- TODO: How to verify the Jenkins deployment: use serverspec
-- TODO: How to test cluster env: use kitchen converge
-- TODO: How to test customization: multiple kitchen
 - TODO: What about backup, and Jenkins two-way sync
 - TODO: HA jenkins env
+- TODO: How to test customization: multiple kitchen

 - More Resources:
 ```